pawisoon/Hear-Volume-Limiter-MacOS/README.md

 # Hear-Volume-Limiter-MacOS
- This app limits your volume on MacOS and protects your hearing.
+ This app limits your volume to selected level on MacOS and protects your hearing.

 ---